codesforu/slackware64-current-iso/README.md

 DIY
 --------

 To generate the ISO image by yourself,  shell scripts are also released.
 Original method is provided by Patrick Volkerding, the creator of Slackware.
 Modification might be needed depending on your host.
-Both x86_32 and x86_64 version could be generated with these scripts, and you can try on other releases as well.
+Both x86_32 and x86_64 version could be generated with these scripts, and you can try it on other releases as well.

 Licence